copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - New function clear_nonsense_doortraps() to delete traps on doors where the trap type doesn't make any sense.
 - Remove the rnddoor() function.
+- retouch_object() now takes a third argument which indicates the caller thinks the object isn't in contact with your body and there should be no damage due to hating the material.